 Residence Halls Association (RHA) represents residents of undergraduate residence halls.
 Its purpose is to: promote communication and cooperation among halls, provide representation for hall residents to the University community, recommend and maintain hall policies and regulations, and promote services and activities on campus.
-Services include: a weekly movie program; a movie series carried on Housing Ch 12; video checkout locations in Akers, Brody, Gilchrist and Holden; an extensive recycling program; National Residence Hall Honorary; RHA Productions, sponsor of special events; and StateWalk, the nighttime walking service.
+Services include: a weekly movie program; a movie series carried on Housing Ch 12; video checkout locations in Akers, Brody, Gilchrist and Holden; an extensive recycling program; National Residence Hall Honorary; RHA Special Events; and StateWalk, the nighttime walking service.
 The RHA assembly is composed of representatives elected by students in each hall.
 Meetings are held in a different residence hall every Wednesday night and are open to all residents.
 The RHA office is located in G-29 Holden Hall, 355-8285.
 Hours vary.
-Web site: http://pilot.msu.edu/user/rha/
+Web site: http://rha.msu.edu